This tour examines how Canada’s 1919 ‘labour revolt’ played out in Ottawa.

 To explain the context for those events, the tour examines key developments during the war years, including Ottawa’s socialist-led mass unemployed movement of 1914, the occupations and demonstrations by Franco-Ontarians during the fight against Ontario’s Regulation 17 (prohibiting the use of French in Ontario schools), mass anti-conscription protests by farmers and French Canadians, the 1918 protest by 5000 federal public servants, and the very successful May 1919 strike by Ottawa construction workers.

-Peoples’ History Walking Tours also has two other labour tours available.
+Peoples’ History Walking Tours also has three other labour tours available.
 Please contact us if one of them interests you.

 Key labour struggles since Confederation